- Monday, Tuesday and Friday: 8 a.m.—5 p.m.

 Many Multiple Subject and Single Subject Preliminary Credential holders will earn their Clear Credential through a district induction program.
-It is anticipated that CSUN will offer an Induction Program for Multiple and Single Subject Credentials.
-Check the Credential Office website for updates.
+CSUN offers an Induction Program for Multiple and Single Subject Credentials.
+Check the Credential Office website for information.

 Generally, the policies upheld by the Credential Office parallel, supplement and complement those of the University.
 Currently, policies regarding field work, student teaching, risk management, deferred admission, probation and academic disqualification, among others, are revised as needed to stay current with University policies.
-Check with the Credential Office and with Department websites for specific information.
-In keeping with current practices at our local public school districts, all Credential candidates and students completing Pre- Credential courses that require field work must obtain a Certificate of Clearance before they begin field work.
-For information on how to obtain a Certificate of Clearance, visit the Credential Office website at www.csun.edu/eisner-education/credential-office/forms.
+Check with the Credential Office and with department websites for specific information.
+In keeping with current practices at our local public school districts, all credential candidates and students completing pre-credential courses that require field work must obtain a Certificate of Clearance before they begin field work.
+For information on how to obtain a Certificate of Clearance, visit the Credential Office forms website.
 Be aware that this may take a couple of weeks to be granted.

-A Credential or Certificate candidate who takes at least one course or attempts to complete at least one Program requirement during at least one term per academic year and keeps the Credential Office informed of this progress with documented evidence is considered an “Active Candidate.”
-A Credential or Certificate candidate who appears to not be “active” for three consecutive terms is considered an “Inactive Candidate.”
-Once admitted to and enrolled in a Credential, Authorization or Certificate Program, a candidate in good standing may be CSUN inactive for two consecutive semesters without detriment or approval.
-If the candidate does not become both University and Credential Program active by the conclusion of the third consecutive semester, the candidate will be involuntarily withdrawn and dis-enrolled from the Program.
+A credential or certificate candidate who takes at least one course or attempts to complete at least one program requirement during at least one term per academic year and keeps the Credential Office informed of this progress with documented evidence is considered an “Active Candidate.”
+A credential or certificate candidate who appears to not be “active” for three consecutive terms is considered an “Inactive Candidate.”
+Once admitted to and enrolled in a credential, authorization or certificate program, a candidate in good standing may be CSUN inactive for two consecutive semesters without detriment or approval.
+If the candidate does not become both University and credential program active by the conclusion of the third consecutive semester, the candidate will be involuntarily withdrawn and dis-enrolled from the program.
 The candidate must reapply for admission to both the University and the Credential Office, including paying applicable fees.
-If admitted, the candidate has a new “enrollment” date and is subject to Program requirements effective with the new “enrollment” date related to NCLB and CTC timelines and requirements.
-Information is available at the Credential Office as well as on our website.
-Applicants and candidates are responsible for keeping abreast of all requirements applicable to their desired Credentials or Certificates.
+If admitted, the candidate has a new “enrollment” date and is subject to program requirements effective with the new “enrollment” date related to NCLB and CTC timelines and requirements.
+Information is available at the Credential Office and its website.
+Applicants and candidates are responsible for keeping abreast of all requirements applicable to their desired credentials or certificates.